 Support and Special Gifts.
 The University has contributed more than $5 million in special gifts to municipalities and community organizations over the past decade.

-Under the auspices of Community and Regional Affairs, the Community Auditing Program enables members of the community to register to audit, or sit in on, lecture classes at the University for $200 per class.
+Under the auspices of Community and Regional Affairs, the Community Auditing Program (CAP) enables members of the community to register to audit, or sit in on, lecture classes at the University for $200 per class.
 On average, 125 undergraduate classes are available each semester for auditing.
 Approximately 600 area residents participate in the CAP program each semester.
 No credit or certification is given for CAP classes.
 However, certified teachers currently working in New Jersey may obtain written certification for classes they have audited.

 Within the Program in Continuing Education, administered by the Office of Community and Regional Affairs, individuals become officially registered students, pay full tuition for each course they take, and receive a transcript and credit that may be used toward a degree at another institution of higher learning.
 Teachers who are certified to teach in New Jersey may participate in this program at a greatly reduced fee.